Pravko-Solutions/FlashLearn/README.md

 ```

 ### Learning ANYTHING from Sample Data - Text, Voice, & images.
-If existing tools or rewrites don’t match your needs, create a new skill from your data examples you will have to provide all relevant data in your input dicts.
+With just a few examples (or none at all!) learn any new skill with structured outputs and perform any task you imagine.
 ```python
 from flashlearn.skills.learn_skill import LearnSkill from flashlearn.utils import imdb_reviews_50k